Dear reader of ADxS.org, please excuse the disruption.

 4. Inhibition of sensory overload

-Endocannabinoids (the body’s own cannabinoids) also act on the CB1 receptors and thus provide protection against sensory overload, among other things.16
+Endocannabinoids (the body’s own cannabinoids) also act on the CB1 receptors and thus provide protection against sensory overload, among other things.20

 5. CBD-containing cannabis extract for ASD, anxiety and ADHD

-One study treated a small group of ASD sufferers with a CBD-enriched cannabis extract.
+One study treated a small group of people with ADHD with a CBD-enriched cannabis extract.
 The CBD to THC content was 75 to 1.
-Almost all those affected showed improvements after 6 to 9 months, with ADHD symptoms often improving.
-The improvements were most pronounced in the non-epileptic patients.17
+Almost all people with ADHD showed improvements after 6 to 9 months, with ADHD symptoms often improving.
+The improvements were most pronounced in the non-epileptic persons with ADHD.21

-A review reports positive effects of cannabidiol in ADHD18
+A review reports positive effects of cannabidiol in ADHD22

-A single dose showed no change in ADHD or attention symptoms in mice, but a reduction in anxiety symptoms.19
+A single dose showed no change in ADHD or attention symptoms in mice, but did show a reduction in anxiety symptoms.23

-Several sufferers told us that CBD oil (without THC) did not improve their ADHD symptoms.
+Several people with ADHD told us that CBD oil (without THC) did not improve their ADHD symptoms.

 However, a significant improvement was reported for anxiety disorders.
-Several sufferers reported that CBD oil enabled them to significantly reduce the previous dosage of their anxiety medication.
+Several people with ADHD reported that they were able to significantly reduce the previous dosage of their anxiety medication with CBD oil.

 6. Cannabis treatment for tic disorders

 A small study looked at the treatment of tic disorders with cannabis.
-In 85% of those affected, there was a 60% improvement in tics, in 55% an improvement in comorbidities (most frequently OCB / OCD, ADHD and sleep disorders) and in 93% an improvement in quality of life.
-The effects were assessed as long-term.
-Half of those affected reported side effects, although their severity was considered tolerable.
-THC-rich strains seemed to work better.20
+An improvement in tics of 60% was found in 85% of people with ADHD, an improvement in comorbidities (most frequently OCB / OCD, ADHD and sleep disorders) in 55% and an improvement in quality of life in 93%.
+The effects were considered to be long-term.
+Half of the people with ADHD reported side effects, although their severity was judged to be tolerable.
+THC-rich strains seemed to work better.24

 Tic disorders share a genetic basis with ADHD.